kilbouri/Irvine32-Plus-Plus/README.md

 ## Changes

 1. Replace calls to `WriteConsole` with `WriteFile` (to standard output).
 This change allows modern shells to work with the output of binaries using this library.
+2. Replace calls to `ReadConsole` with `ReadFile` (from standard output).
+This change allows modern shells to pipe/redirect the output of other programs into binaries using this library.

 ## Development Requirements